-Every week, we walk into a bar in a new state.
-We want to know what makes a good bar (and what makes a good church), so we ask people about it.
+Every week, we walk into a bar hoping to learn what makes a good bar (and what makes a good church).
 Come on, sit at the bar with us!

 Sunday, February 14, 2016